Welcome to The Liquid Audit.

 Start with the official signup path if you already know you want to subscribe, or talk to Omnari first if you want help choosing the best rollout path.

-Create the hotel, let staff join correctly, and keep access controlled
+Use the owner code, let staff request access correctly, and keep the workspace controlled

-Once the venue decides to subscribe, the owner creates the hotel, team members register and request access, and managers approve the right people into the workspace.
+Once the venue decides to subscribe, the owner activates the workspace with the owner code, staff join through the correct path, and managers approve the right people into the venue.

 - Enter the owner verification code.